School of Public Health

 Course Link: RDS 286 Decision Analysis in Clinical Research

-Description: Decision Analysis in Clinical Research (RDS286) introduces students to systematic methods of decision analysis relevant to clinical decision making, clinical research, comparative effectiveness research and cost-effectiveness analysis.
+Description: This course introduces students to systematic methods of decision analysis relevant to clinical decision making, clinical research, comparative effectiveness research and cost-effectiveness analysis.
 Topics of the sessions include: the use of causal estimands to express efficacy and real-world clinical effectiveness; the use of probability and sensitivity analysis to express and assess uncertainty; Bayes theorem and evaluation of diagnostic procedures; utility theory and its use to express patient preferences for health outcomes; benefit-harm analysis for patient-shared decision making and clinical guideline development; cost-effectiveness analysis and health technology assessment for health policy decision making.
 Lecture s are accompanied by case problems, review sessions and computer exercises.
 After this course, students will understand the uses, strengths, limitations and ethical issues of decision analysis and cost effectiveness in clinical decision making and research design.
 We will discuss case examples from different disease areas including cancer, cardiovascular disease, infectious disease and others.
 Requires prior knowledge of clinical medicine (through training and/or clinical research experience) and strong quantitative ability/aptitude.
 Priority for enrollment will be given to students in the Program for Clinical Effectiveness (PCE).
-Course Requirements: Pre-requisites: BST202 or BST206 (which may be taken concurrently) or BST201.
-Course restricted: HSPH Degree or PCE students.
+Prerequisites/Notes: Prerequisites include BST202 or BST206 (which may be taken concurrently) or BST201.
+Course restricted to HSPH Degree or PCE students.
 Any other interested students must request instructor permission to enroll in this course.

 Methods for Decision Making in Medicine (RDS 288)